 Christianity is in part the pursuit of the truth, then allowing it to help us live well, and education is a natural companion on this journey.

 I am pleased to represent the Church of England, and serve God and our community as a Governor, and enjoy working with the children alongside the staff.

 As a parent myself, being part of the Governing body matters as I believe education is a vital foundation for people to fulfil their potential and to enjoy the world in which we live.

 Appointed to the governing body 19 June 2020

-After a thirty year career in the Law in London, I recently retired to my childhood home at Higher
+After a thirty-year career in Law in London, I recently retired to my childhood home at Higher

 of the school holidays here and now our eight grandchildren choose to stay with us for long chunks